ambrop72/aprinter/README.md

   * Extreme attention to detail and bugless code.
 Lots of assertions (the proven kind, not guesses).
   * The software is written in C++11.
   * Extensive use of abstractions for hardware access and program structuring.
-    It should be possible to port the software to non-AVR platforms with little work.
+    It should be possible to port the software on new platforms with little work.
+    In fact, the firmware already works on Arduino Due, which is based on an Atmel ARM microcontroller.
   * Template metaprogramming is used to implement the abstractions efficiently.
     No, I do not care if the average C hacker can't read my code.
   * Hardcoding is avoided where that makes sense, with the help of template metaprogramming.
     For example, the configuration specifies a list of heaters, and it is trivial to add new heaters.
-  * Pure avr-gcc code, no reliance on inefficient libraries.
+  * No reliance on inefficient libraries such as Arduino.

-## Building it
+## Building it (AVR)

   * Make sure you have avr-g++ 4.8.1 or newer.
     Since it's not that easy to build or get that, I provide a